ona-li-toki-e-jan-Epiphany-tawa-mi/COBOL-DVD-Thingy/README.md

 - GnuCOBOL - [https://gnucobol.sourceforge.io](https://gnucobol.sourceforge.io)

-There is a `flake.nix` you can use with `nix develop path:.` to generate a devlopment environment
+There is a `flake.nix` you can use with `nix develop` to generate a devlopment environment

 Then, run one of the following commands in the project directory: